-This study aimed to explore African migrant women's CI experiences in a bid to understand the importance and experiences of CI during pregnancy, inform public health interventions as well as increase the likelihood of acceptance of those interventions by women who practice geophagy normal practice with some participants describing it as 'culture' and 'tradition' with family and community members going out of their way to enable the practice.
-This resonates with a large body of evidence which shows that CI is widely accepted and viewed as a cultural practice in many African countries (Davies, 2023; Diko & Diko, 2013, Frazzoli, 2016; Gundacker, 2017; Henry & Cring, 2013; Kelle et al., 2022; Madziva & Chinouya, 2020; Nabuuma, 2021; Njiru et al., 2011; Nyanza et al., 2014; Reeuwijk et al., 2013).
-For example, a neonatal study involving 12713 mothers at a hospital in Uganda revealed that 80 % of them had ingested clay during pregnancy (Kalanzi, et al. 2013) while a more recent study reported 45% of CI among 307 women attending antenatal care (Nakiyemba et. al, 2021).
-Among participants, CI was perceived synonymous with pregnancy which concurs with the literature (Shinondo and Mwikuma, 2008).
+As a starting point to making sense of and understanding women's lived experiences, it was pivotal to gain insight into community perspectives of CI.
+Findings point to CI as ell-known and normal practice with some participants describing it as 'culture' and 'tradition' with family and community members going out of their way to enable the practice.
+This resonates with a large body of evidence which shows that CI is widely accepted and viewed as a cultural practice in many African countries (Davies, 2023; Diko & Diko, 2013; Frazzoli et al., 2016; Gundacker et al., 2017; Henry & Cring, 2013; Kelle et al., 2022; Madziva & Chinouya, 2020; Nabuuma, 2021; Njiru et al., 2011; Nyanza et al., 2014; Reeuwijk et al., 2013).
+For example, a neonatal study involving 12713 mothers at a hospital in Uganda revealed that 80 % of them had ingested clay during pregnancy (Kalanzi, et al., 2013) while a more recent study reported 45% of CI among 307 women attending antenatal care (Nakiyemba et al., 2021).
+Among participants, CI was perceived synonymous with pregnancy which concurs with the literature (Shinondo & Mwikuma, 2008).
 While there was an acknowledgment that CI during pregnancy is not well known in this Western context, the underlying assumption was that other African women are well versed in the practice.
 However, despite this widespread acceptance, it was noted that some people in the community disagreed with it.